modevar/modevar.github.io/README.md

 # MODEVAR website

-> The website for the Second International Workshop on Languages for Modelling Variability (MODEVAR 2020)
+> The website for the Third International Workshop on Languages for Modelling Variability (MODEVAR 2021)

 ---